SaeedAghdam/aspire-imageflow/README.md

-# aspire-imageflow
-A cloud-native image upload system built with Aspire.NET
+# ImageFlow: Secure Image Upload System
+## Overview
+ImageFlow is a cloud-native image upload platform designed for secure and scalable processing.
+It supports authentication, event-driven architecture, and integrates with Azure services.

+## Project Structure